spatie/icalendar-generator/README.md

 ## Usage

-### Calendars

-Here's how you can create a calendar
+Here's how you can create a calendar:

 ``` php
 $calendar = Calendar::create();